Yunnan: Etymology

 The name "Yunnan" first referred to a place when the Han dynasty created Yunnan County near modern Xiangyun.
 During the Tang dynasty, Emperor Xuanzong gave Piluoge, the chief of Nanzhao, the title of "King of Yunnan", because Nanzhao originated from Yunnan county.
 Gradually the king of Yunnan controlled more and more territory, and "Yunnan" became the common name of this area.
-Therefore, the Yuan dynasty created Yunnan Province after it occupied the Dali Kingdom.
+Therefore, the Yuan dynasty created the province of Yunnan after it occupied the Dali Kingdom.

 Han dynasty literature did not record the etymology of "Yunnan", and there are many theories about its origin.
 One common theory states that the name means "south of colorful clouds" (彩云之南 (cǎiyún zhī nán)).
 Some annals in the Ming dynasty, for example Dian Lüe (滇略) and Yunnan General Annals (云南通志), support this.
 However, modern historian Tan Qixiang states that this theory is a superficial explanation of the literal meaning.

 Another common theory is that the name means "south of Yun Range" (云岭之南) However, this has been disproven because the name "Yunling Mountains" first appeared in Tang dynasty (618–907) literature, but the name "Yunnan" first appeared during the Han dynasty (202 BC – 220 AD).
 Modern research gives more conjectures.
 You Zhong said "Yunnan" means "south of the mountain (referring to the Cang Mountain) with clouds".
 Wu Guangfan said "Yunnan" might be a Loloish or Bai name.

 History

 Prehistory

-The Yuanmou Man, a Homo erectus fossil unearthed by railway engineers in the 1960s, has been determined to be the oldest-known hominid fossil in China.
+The Yuanmou Man, a Homo erectus fossil unearthed by railway engineers in the 1960s, has been determined to be the oldest-known hominid fossil in China, dating back to an estimated 1.7 million years ago.
 By the Neolithic period, there were human settlements in the area of Lake Dian.
 These people used stone tools and constructed simple wooden structures.